Today, you are going to learn everything you need to know about the principle of progressive overload.

 Pros:

-- Promotes superior strength gains to once per week training
+• Promotes superior strength gains to once-per-week training

-- Promotes superior hypertrophy gains to once per week training
+• Promotes superior hypertrophy gains to once-per-week training

 Cons:

-- Can increase the number of times you need to work out each week (or the length of your current workouts)
+• It can increase the number of times you need to work out each week (or the length of your current workouts)

-- Can lead to muscular overuse and fatigue if inter-workout recovery is inadequate
+• It can lead to muscular overuse and fatigue if inter-workout recovery is inadequate

 #10 Modify the exercise Variation

-For example, you can do:
+For example, you can do the following:

-- Bench Press -> Close Grip Bench Press
+• Bench Press -> Close Grip Bench Press

-- Back Squats -> Front Squats
+• Back Squats -> Front Squats

-- Push-ups -> Decline Push-ups
+• Push-ups -> Decline Push-ups

-- Pull-ups – > Wide Grip Pull-ups
+• Pull-ups – > Wide Grip Pull-ups

-- Lunges -> Bulgarian Split Squats
+• Lunges -> Bulgarian Split Squats

-Your goal is to move to a completely different yet similar exercise se that still strengthens one of the key 6 functional movement patterns.
+Your goal is to move to a completely different yet similar exercise that still strengthens one of the key 6 functional movement patterns.

 Here are the pros and cons of this method.